 Encourage teams to write down which items and why, or if they’re feeling creative, draw their responses in the whiteboard – these kinds of artifacts can be crucial in making an exercise effective.
 After the groups have had time to deliberate, bring them back together, see what everyone chose and debrief.

-Selecting the right online energizer is a great start, but great facilitators know that delivery and approach are vital in ensuring an energizer is successful.
+Selecting the right online energizer is a great start, but great facilitators know that the right delivery and approach are vital in ensuring an energizer is successful.
 While every energizer has some unique elements that you should consider, there are some general tips and approaches you can use to help your virtual energizer be a success.
 Here are our tips for running online energizers.

 Many facilitators set the expectations they have for participants both before the meeting and at the very beginning to help things running smoothly and keep everyone happy and productive.
 Online sessions are no different.
 Be very clear with your participants on online meeting etiquette by creating a list and distributing it with your invites.
 Reiterate this at the beginning of the meeting and if possible, have it present in your virtual whiteboard or collaboration tool.